Enhance the Accuracy of the PMS Sensors

-There are a few batches of Plantower PMS5003 sensors that -although within specs- show quite low values in low PM concentrations.
-Below instructions explain how to identify these sensor modules, apply the correction factors and get your monitor working correctly again.
+Newer batches of the Plantower PMS5003 sensors that -although working completely correctly and within their specs- can be made more accurate in lower concentration ranges.
+Below instructions explain how to identify these sensor modules, and apply the correction factors if you like to get the most accuracy out of the modules.

-If you want to read more about how this issue surfaced and how the below correction was developed, read this blog post.
+If you want to read more about how this issue surfaced and how the below correction was developed, read this blog post but note that this blog post is no longer updated.

-Please note that applying the corrections to a working sensor can lead to them making a large overestimation and throwing off all of your PM2.5 readings.
-Therefore, the first and a very important step is to identify if you have a sensor that needs to be corrected.
+Please note that applying the corrections to an older batch of Plantower sensors can lead to them making a large overestimation and throwing off all of your PM2.5 readings.
+Therefore, the first and a very important step is to identify which PM sensor you have.

 Check the Dashboard

-The first and easiest way to check for a miscalibrated sensor is to check the dashboard.
+The first and easiest way to check for an affected sensor is to check the dashboard.
 Below, highlighted in red, are two sensors exhibiting this issue, followed by two working.
 At first glance, they look very similar as the monitors are in a very clean environment.

 Now, you will want to locate the largest sensor, which stands out as it’s a large blue box with the word PLANTOWER engraved on it.
 On the side of this sensor (the right hand side if the word is correctly orientated), you will find a sticker with a barcode, and, importantly, a number.
 The number will have a similar format to the following: